-Possible role of medications and co-existing morbidities in nausea and vomiting in COVID-19 patients.

-The above sections have focused on the direct effects of SARS-CoV-2 on the digestive tract as the most likely cause of nausea and vomiting.
-However, two other potential causes need to be recognized briefly for completeness.
-Firstly, prior to presentation at hospital patients may be prescribed medications which may have nausea and vomiting as side effects.
-Of particular relevance are ACE inhibitors for treatment of hypertension (e.g. lisinopril) and anti-diabetic drugs (e.g. metformin, liraglutide).
-Hospitalized patients being treated for COVID-19 may be treated with cytokine modulators, anti-biotics and anti-viral agents which may have nausea as a side -effect and should be considered when assessing the incidence of nausea.
+Possible role of medications and coexisting morbidities in nausea and vomiting in COVID-19 patients to be recognized briefly for completeness.
+Firstly, prior to presentation at hospital, patients may be prescribed medications which may have nausea and vomiting as side effects.
+Of particular relevance are ACE inhibitors for treatment of hypertension (e.g. lisinopril) and antidiabetic drugs (e.g. metformin and liraglutide).
+Hospitalized patients being treated for COVID-19 may be treated with cytokine modulators, antibiotics, and antiviral agents, which may have nausea as a side-effect and should be considered when assessing the incidence of nausea.
 One publication reported that the incidence of nausea and vomiting did not differ whether patients did or did not receive either antibiotics or antiviral treatments.
 Secondly, nausea and vomiting may be secondary to damage outside the upper digestive tract.
 Although the lungs and airways might seem an obvious site given particularly considering their vagal afferent innervation, there is no evidence that nausea or vomiting can be induced from the airways.
-However, there is pre-clinical evidence that activation of respiratory system vagal afferents can block induction of vomiting.
+However, there is preclinical evidence that activation of respiratory system vagal afferents can block induction of vomiting.
 Renal failure is also a symptom of severe COVID-19 and in other settings nausea and vomiting can be symptoms with the mechanism not defined, although it is unlikely to be due to renal afferents.
-The liver is also damaged in severe COVID-19 and although it has a vagal afferent supply projecting to the brainstem there is no evidence implicating the afferents directly in nausea and vomiting 105.
+The liver is also damaged in severe COVID-19, and although it has a vagal afferent supply projecting to the brainstem, 126 there is no evidence implicating the afferents directly in nausea and vomiting.
 It is likely that nausea and vomiting associated with hepatic failure is due to loss of the detoxifying function of the liver.
 Cardiac failure also occurs in severe cases of COVID-19.
 Ventricular cardiac afferents in the cat have been shown to be capable of inducing vomiting and are thought to be responsible for the nausea and vomiting associated with a myocardial infarct so could provide a pathway for their induction in cardiac failure.